 If you buy store bought stuffing bread cubes they should already be toasted.
-But if you're using homemade, spread the cubes out on a baking sheet lined with parchment paper and bake in a 400 degree oven for 10 - 15 minutes until lightly golden bread.
+But if you're using homemade, spread the cubes out on a baking sheet lined with parchment paper and bake in a 400 F oven for 10 to 15 minutes until lightly golden bread.
 The toasted bread will absorb the liquid better.

 Add 2 tablespoons of butter to a large skillet or cast iron pan along with the onion.
 Sauté on medium heat for about 15 minutes, stirring occasionally, until the onions are translucent or a light golden brown.

 Stir in the almonds and apples and continue sautéing and stirring for another 5 to 10 minutes.
 Stir in the parsley and thyme.

 While the onion is sautéing, add the chicken stock (you can use vegetable stock if you prefer) and cardamom to a pot and simmer.